 Costs of the closure

-The buyer and seller ought to agree on the closing costs for the deal.
+The buyer and seller ought to agree on the closing costs of the deal.
 This covers all potential costs, such as commissions, legal and notarial fees, and more.
 Again, these costs can be assigned to both parties or only to the buyer.

 Termination